netboxlabs/netbox-proxmox-automation/README.md

 update VM 9000: -agent enabled=1
 ```

+Second, convert the Proxmox virtual machine into a template.
+You can then use this Proxmox virtual machine template in your `netbox-proxmox-ansible` automation.

 Now convert the Proxmox virtual machine to a template.  *Note that this cannot be undone!*

 ```